StRigaud/clesperanto_workshop_I2K24/workshop/0_workshop_preparation/README.md

 > [!TIP]
 > Additionnal explaination for mamba can be found [here](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html)

-> [!CAUTION]
-> `Conda` should also work but will be slower for downloading and installing the dependencies

 ## Napari-assistant installation

 Please follow this section to use pyclesperanto with the napari-assistant.